lockeanddemosthenes/bhae-app/README.md

-# Getting Started with Create React ResultDisplay
+# BHaE Calculator 2.0

+quick summary here. hosted at [url here]

+Contact lockeanddemosthenes with bugs, questions, or other comments.

+##Tools

-This project was bootstrapped with [Create React ResultDisplay](https://github.com/facebook/create-react-app).
+This project was bootstrapped with [Create React](https://github.com/facebook/create-react-app).
+- React-Select

 ## Available Scripts